appt-org/appt-website/src/data/code-samples/en/accessible-authentication/swiftui.md

 ## Text content type

-In SwiftUI, ensure that the [`TextField`](https://developer.apple.com/documentation/swiftui/textfield) elements used for authentication are properly marked up for the password manager to identify them.
-This means applying correct [`textContentType`](https://developer.apple.com/documentation/swiftui/view/textcontenttype(_:)-ufdv) modifier for input fields.
-Password managers typically recognize fields by these properties and can automatically fill in the credentials for the user.
+In SwiftUI, ensure that the [`TextField`](https://developer.apple.com/documentation/swiftui/textfield) elements used for authentication can be identified by password managers.
+This means you need to apply an appropriate [`textContentType`](https://developer.apple.com/documentation/swiftui/view/textcontenttype(_:)-ufdv) modifier, such as [.username](https://developer.apple.com/documentation/uikit/uitextcontenttype/2866088-username) and [.password](https://developer.apple.com/documentation/uikit/uitextcontenttype/2865813-password).

+Password managers typically recognize authentication fields based on these properties and can automatically fill in the credentials of the user.

 ```swift
 struct LoginView: View {